pantheon-systems/wordpress-at-scale/_pages/contribute.md

 ## Contributing to this website.

 [Contribute to WordPress at Scale on GitHub](https://github.com/pantheon-systems/wordpress-at-scale).
 We use a version control repository to collaboratively maintain these pages.
-They have many authors who have contributed over time, and your insight is welcome!
+They have [many authors who have contributed over time](/contributors), and your additional input and insight is welcome!

 ### Editing existing pages